Ipoh Place to Visit: Underrated Gems That Locals Swear By

 Unlike the crowded tourist attractions, Kek Lok Tong offers a serene escape:

-Peaceful ponds and walking trails perfect for reflection and photography.
+• Peaceful ponds and walking trails are perfect for reflection and photography.

-Fewer crowds, allowing you to connect with nature and spirituality.
+• Fewer crowds, allowing you to connect with nature and find spiritual peace.

 2. Ipoh World at Han Chin Pet Soo